Program Coordinator: Dr. David Jones, Masterton Hall, Portland

 The minor in nature tourism consists of 19 to 20 credit hours.
 This minor combines coursework in environmental science and outdoor recreation to provide students with an introductory knowledge of ecotourism, outdoor recreation leadership, and nature interpretation.

-In collaboration with the International Ecotourism Society (TIES), the department offers a Certificate in Sustainable Tourism.
+In collaboration with the International Ecotourism Society (TIES), we offer a Certificate in Sustainable Tourism.
 This certificate is available to students from all majors.
 Students complete nine hours of coursework, participate in one international travel course, and complete an internship with a sustainable tourism agency or business.

-The Department of Recreation and Leisure Studies adheres to the minimum grade and academic suspension standards described in the Academic Policies section of this catalog.
-In addition the faculty reserves the privilege of retaining only those students who, in the judgment of the faculty, satisfy the requirements of scholarship, skill, and health necessary for practice as therapeutic recreation specialists .
+The Recreation and Leisure Studies program adheres to the minimum grade and academic suspension standards described in the Academic Policies section of this catalog.
+In addition the faculty reserves the privilege of retaining only those students who, in the judgment of the faculty, satisfy the requirements of scholarship, skill, and health necessary for practice as therapeutic recreation specialists.
 A student who admits to or is found guilty of a violation of academic integrity (see USM Student Academic Integrity Policy) or the American Therapeutic Recreation Society's Code of Ethics can be suspended or dismissed from the program or the University.
-(The ethics statement is posted in the Department's reception area, is discussed in REC 494, and is available in the Department chairperson's office.)
+(The ethics statement is posted in the programs's reception area, is discussed in REC 494, and is available through the Program Coordinator.)

-Policies regarding internship are specified in the Department's Student Internship Manual.
+Policies regarding internship are specified in the program's Student Internship Manual.
 Internship eligibility requirements are as follows: